Click here fo printable version of Christmas Events read more

 Currently, local archaeologist Ivan Bruce is preparing essential paperwork for an Archaeological Authority to be issued by Heritage NZ.

 Turning to the fund raising aspect of the project, in February members of the Cathedral Remediation Advisory Group held interviews with 30 Taranaki people who have experience in governance, business and community issues.
-Dean Peter and Jenny guided each person through the project by first standing in the foyer to the closed cathedral and then onto the courtyard where the atrium is proposed.
+Dean Peter and Jenny guided each person through the project.

 “It was an intensive and rewarding three days,” said Peter.
 “I think I started to sound a bit like a tape recorder by the end!”.
 The result has been a positive report from our adviser, Compton Associates, that is providing guidance for the newly formed campaign fund raising committee.